gbelenky/function-with-aad-apim-sql/README.md

 - Deploy Azure Function into Azure
 - Expose the API through the API management
 - Protect Back-End API through AAD so that only this APIM instance can access the back-end API
-- Protect exposed API through APIM API Keys for the external developers
+- Protect exposed API through the APIM API Keys for the external developers
 - Test access to the exposed API through the developer portal
 - Optional.
 Protect access to Azure SQL through AAD while using Functions.
 [Based on this ](https://docs.microsoft.com/en-us/azure/azure-functions/functions-identity-access-azure-sql-with-managed-identity) and [this tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-identity-access-azure-sql-with-managed-identity)